 It doesn’t take a genius to guess that nurturing a close relationship with a narcissist is nothing short of a herculean task.
 If you’ve ever had the misfortune of dating or being in a relationship with one, you’re most likely familiar with the psychic drain of being in their presence.

 The good news is that plenty of research and case studies document narcissism.
-We can avoid getting snared in its seductive trap by knowing the common red flags and having an exit strategy that allows us to get out while we can.
+We can avoid getting snared in its seductive trap by knowing how to spot a narcissist by looking for these common red flags and having an exit strategy that allows us to get out while we can.

 Like a moth to a flame: understanding the allure of a narcissist